 Expected mortality and morbidity the development are based on the Company's historical experience.
 The ratio between rates used in premium calculation and Company's experience is analysed and applied in the projection.
 Assumptions usually are differentiated by age, sex, policy year and contract type.

 Lapses:

-Expected lapse development is based on the Company's historical experience.
+Expected lapse development is based on the Company's historical experience (it is estimated by the logistic regression model).